 Working with other landowners, Kent Wildlife Trust and the Upper Beult Farm Cluster to improve the local landscape

 Who We Are

 Both MaryAnn and Martin were lucky enough to spend time living in the country and getting close to nature.
-We established the Pearce Coggan Foundation in 2014 so that others, particularly those less fortunate than us, might experience a similar opportunity.
+We established the Pearce Coggan Foundation in 2014 so that others might experience a similar opportunity.
 Being free, being grounded in nature and learning to eat healthy, natural food is so important for kids growing up.